cosmos/ibc/spec/ics-3-ibc-semantics/README.md

 `Connection` is $(b \in \mathbb{B}, q \in \mathbb{portid} \rightarrow \mathbf{channel})$ where $b$ is the last known header from the other chain and $c$ is a map from `PortID` to `Channel`.
 When the port is not opened, $q$ returns nil for that `PortID`. $b$ can remain $null$ if the chain wants to send messages

 Requirements:
-1. Connection can be registered for an empty `ChainID`
+1. Connection can be registered only for an empty `ChainID` If a `ChainID` is not allocated to any of the connections, new connection can be registered for it.
+This ensures that once a connection is registered, the `ChainID` is unique to identify that chain.

-2. Connection can be updated if the new block is a valid descendent from the current one
+2. Connection can be updated if the new block is verifiable with the current referred block
-// TODO: allow update on arbitrary height, see TODO1
+// TODO: allow update on arbitrary height, see TODO1 When a new packet is pushed in the state, the receiving chain should update its connection to verify it.

+// TODO: add connection closing

 // TODO: chains with connection referral & parent referral forms an DAG, so there should not be a loop
 // this will enable to add semantics for ordering without introducing global time